 3. Bring several copies of your birth plan.

 Just in case there is a nurse shift while you’re in labor, either in a hospital or birth center.

 4. Make sure your companion is aware of your birth plan.

-It’s important that whoever will be there to support you is aware of all the information on your birth plan to make decisions off of you, and to make sure as much of your plan happens.
+It’s important that whoever will be there to support you is aware of all the information on your birth plan to make decisions for you and to make sure as much of your plan happen.